bsetmet/VBA-Excel-Seasonality-Forcasting/README.md

 ## Deployment
 All source code of this project will be maintained in the ['src'](https://github.com/seakintruth/VBA-Excel-Seasonality-Forcasting/tree/master/src) folder for review.
-The entire project
+The entire excel project is saved in [this workbook](https://github.com/seakintruth/VBA-Excel-Seasonality-Forcasting/blob/master/Seasonality%20Annaysis.xlsb)

 ## Public Domain